Gunwharf Quays: New Gun Wharf

+By 1808 a long storehouse had been built along the southern edge of the New Gun Wharf; but no sooner had it been completed than it (along with the adjoining wharf) was requisitioned by the Victualling Commissioners to expand their adjacent Victualling Yard.
+This was achieved by 1810 when the southern edge of the New Gun Wharf was walled off from the rest, so as to operate independently.
+Following this development, work began in 1811 on a new storehouse: a 'Grand Storehouse', which would form the centrepiece of the New Gun Wharf.
+Completed in 1814, it was (until 1900) the largest ordnance storehouse on any of the nation's gunwharves.
+It was later designated as a 'Land Service Store', while its counterpart on the Old Gun Wharf served as a 'Sea Service Store'; both held stocks of all kinds of ordnance items which the Board of Ordnance was responsible for supplying to the British Army and Navy.
+(Renamed 'Vulcan' in the 1920s, the erstwhile Grand Storehouse was damaged in the Blitz and partly demolished after the war, but restored in the late 1990s).

 A wide range of ordnance-related equipment had to be accommodated within the Yard.
 Gun carriages in particular took up a lot of space, and were prone to decay if left outside.
 Cannons and cannonballs, on the other hand, could be stored in the open air without too much damage being done, as described here in 1817:

 Every ship in ordinary has on the wharf her guns, placed in regular rows, each ship's guns by themselves, with the name of the ship they belong to, painted in capital letters on the first gun of each parcel.
 The balls are formed in pyramids from 42 pounders to the lowest bores, every size in a pyramid by themselves; the bomb shells are also placed in the same regular order.

+Gunwharf barracks

 The former Royal Marine Infirmary (a surviving part of the old Gunwharf Barracks).

-In 1824 a set of storehouses along the southern edge of the site were converted to form barracks for the Royal Marine Artillery (the first time that this section of the Corps had been provided with its own separate barracks).
+In 1824 the Victualling Commissioners (who were moving their operations across to what would become the Royal Clarence Victualling Yard on the other side of the harbour) vacated their set of storehouses on the southern edge of the Gun Wharf.
+These were then converted to form barracks for the Royal Marine Artillery (the first time that this section of the Corps had been provided with its own separate barracks).
 In 1858 the Royal Marine Artillery moved out (first to Fort Cumberland, then to the new purpose-built Eastney Barracks); Gunwharf Barracks were then given over to the Royal Artillery for a time, after which they were occupied by the Army Ordnance Corps until 1891.

-The Grand Storehouse was mirrored by a similarly sizeable "Sea Service Store" on the Old Gun Wharf (later remodelled to serve as the Warrior naval accommodation block).
-In addition to these two, a plan dated 1859 indicates more than a dozen other large storehouses all around the site.

-As ships and armaments developed, the requirement to offload the armament diminished, and the Gunwharf fell into disuse.
-It re-established as the Royal Navy shore establishment HMS Vernon in 1923.
-The site became HMS Nelson in 1986 and ceased operations in 1995.

-The site was then sold to Berkeley Group Holdings in 1996 and, after being redeveloped to a design by HGP Architects, re-opened as a retail outlet on 28 February 2001.
-The 29 story largely residential tower No.1 Gunwhalf Quay was added to the site between 2008 and 2009.